federicospagnolo/RadiomXAI/README.md

 ## Code Contributors

-This work is part of the project MSxplain, and has been published in MICCAI2024 proceedings (iMIMIC workshop).
+This work is part of the project MSxplain, and has been accepted for publication in MICCAI2024 proceedings (iMIMIC workshop).

 ## Author